 What kind of massage would suit me best?

 Most people wait until pain occurs before seeking assistance, but having a regular massage is a highly effective preventative measure.
 It also helps to improve an individual’s overall sense of well-being for optimum physical and mental health.

-A wide range of different massage techniques are used by therapists today, but each and every one of them has the same overall goal; that of restoring structural balance to the body.
+A wide range of different massage techniques are used by our masseuses at Health In The Bay.
+They all have the same overall goal – that of restoring structural balance to the body.

 Remedial Massage is the systematic assessment and treatment of the muscles, tendons, ligaments and connective tissues of the body to assist in rehabilitation of pain and injury management.
 It is designed to create favourable conditions for the body to return to normal health after injury.
 If a patient has suffered a moderate injury resulting in structural pain and/or loss of function, then remediation is required to reduce or eliminate pain and restore normal functionality.

 Deep Tissue Massage

 Deep Tissue Therapy is similar to Swedish/Relaxation Massage in that the same strokes are used, but in this case, the focus is on the deepest layers of muscle tissue, tendons and fascia – the protective tissue surrounding muscles, bones and joints.
 This deeper pressure is beneficial in releasing chronic muscle tension.